 Catalina Betancur Santamaria

-Director at Large, International Committee
+Director at Large, Community Support Chair & International Committee Member

-Director at Large, International Committee
+Director at Large, International Committee Chair

 In 2016, Kris and her family found out the cause of her son’s condition.
 Will was 15 at the time.
 Will started having seizures on day 4 of life and it has been a roller coaster ride of close calls, endless doctor visits and hospital admissions since.
 Will has a twin sister Ella, who loves sport and is wise beyond her years.